 disgruntled residents mumbled the town's loss was due to one man going fishing when he should have been

-was added.
-The General Assembly later granted Pulaski a portion of Houston County, which is currently the
+County was added.
+The General Assembly later granted Pulaski a portion of Houston County, which is

-for transporting freight.
+center for transporting freight.
 Today, the city is the terminal county seat of highways leading in from

-seven adjoining capitals- Perry, Cochran, Eastman, Abbeville, Vienna, Cordele and Oglethorpe- earning the city the title
+seven adjoining capitals- Perry, Cochran, Eastman, Abbeville, Vienna, Cordele and Oglethorpe- earning the city

-the winter home for harness horse training since the early 1920's, serving horsemen from Northern and Midwestern
+been the winter home for harness horse training since the early 1920's, serving horsemen from Northern and

-National Register of Historical Places, the Old Opera House was completely renovated in 2001 using local
+the National Register of Historical Places, the Old Opera House was completely renovated in 2001 using local

 option sales taxes.
-Build in 1907, the Facility has given top billing to famous entertainers and politicians over
+Build in 1907, the Facility has given top billing to famous entertainers and

-house in Pulaski County.
+oldest house in Pulaski County.
 The house was first constructed on the Ocmulgee River in 1824 by Robert

 Newsom Taylor, the county's first physician.
-Dr. Taylor moved the house to its present location in 1836.
+Dr. Taylor moved the house to its present location in

 Pulaski County's rich heritage has been carefully preserved by residents